What Causes Water to Leak from a Refrigerator?

 Check First: A Blocked Refrigerator Defrost Drain

-Every refrigerator is equipped with an indiscreet defrost drain, which helps move water that accumulates during the defrost cycle to a built-in drain pan.
+Every refrigerator is equipped with an indiscreet defrost drain tubes, which helps move water that accumulates during the defrost cycle to a built-in drain pan under the refrigerator.
 A blocked defrost drain is the most likely cause for any fridge leaking issues.
 The drain is out of the way, small, and is easily clogged by food particles, grime, or ice.
 When this occurs, water from the defrost cycle can’t drain properly to the pan below the fridge.
 If enough defrosted water accumulates, it will begin leaking from the refrigerator and onto the floor.
 Refer to your refrigerator instruction manual (often available online if you’ve misplaced yours) to locate your freezer defrost drain.
 More information about it in this article …

 If the drain is blocked with ice, you can use a cloth soaked in hot water to melt the opening.
 If once exposed, you can see ice inside the drain line, use a cup of warm water to flush it out until it is clear.
 A short piece of wire (such as a guitar string, piano wire, or wire clothes hanger) can be used to remove a physical blockage, if necessary.
 Call us for help at ️(800)657-0765

 Check Second: A Broken or Overflowing Drain Pan